henok321/knobel-manager-service/README.md

 The main goal of this project is to learn the programming language Go and to get familiar with the Go ecosystem.

 This service is a small tournament manager for the dice game "Knobeln" or "Schocken".
-It is implemented in Java and uses the Spring
-Boot framework.
 The service provides a REST API to manage players, games and rounds.
 The service is backed by a Postgres database.

 This project is WIP and not yet finished.